msabrishami/ZhiShi-IDE/README.md

 # ZhiShi-IDE
-Interactive Design Environment for ZhiShi ATPG Report Format
+**Interactive Design Environment for ZhiShi ATPG Report Format**

+Authors: M. Saeed Abrishami (abri442@usc.edu) and Nikhil Vas (nvas@usc.edu).

+USC EE658 course webpage: https://sportlab.usc.edu/~msabrishami/ee658.html

 This Python-based tool is designed to facilitate the creation of .zs (ZhiShi) reports.
 Simply, the user can report the ATPG solution line by line.
 After each line is entered by the user, the program analyzes the keywords and based on its basic understanding of the ATPG algorithm, it suggests  the next possible lines.